School board picks new superintendent

-The Cherokee County Board of Education selected Angel Owens as the school system’s new superintendent, replacing Dr. Keevin Woody, whose contract was non renewed.
+The Cherokee County Board of Education selected Angel Owens as the school system’s new superintendent, replacing Dr. Keevin Woody, whose contract was not renewed.

 The school board approved Owens' appointment and contract at a special called meeting on May 21.